CoastalDigitalResearch/CDRmix/README.md

 CDRmix is an **open-source, community-oriented project**.
 Contributions are welcome via GitLab issues and merge requests.
 Please open an issue if you're interested in contributing adapters, dataset preps, or training configs.

-If this project is useful to you, we also appreciate any social media sharing (@CascadianDigit on X) and would love honest and open feedback to make it better, even if you aren't comfortable with contribution.
+If this project is useful to you, we also appreciate any social media sharing (@CoastalDigitalR on X) and would love honest and open feedback to make it better, even if you aren't comfortable with contribution.

 ---